muj3b/Mac2Windows/README.md

 3. Hit **Start Conversion**.
 Progress updates show per-stage completion, current file, ETA, token usage, and cost.
 Pause/resume anytime.
 4. Review the generated assets: converted project under `<ProjectName>.<direction>.converted`, HTML report + diffs in `/reports`, backups in `/backups`, and logs via the UI.
 5. Trigger rollbacks, share templates, or schedule batch conversions as needed.

+## Cloud Backups

+- Enable the **Cloud Backup** toggle in the settings panel to mirror the converted target after each run.
+- Supported providers: local filesystem, Google Drive, Dropbox, and OneDrive.
+OAuth flows launch in your default browser and tokens are encrypted via `data/credentials.db`.
+- Configure retention (number of archives to keep), remote path template (supports `{project}`, `{direction}`, `{session}`, `{timestamp}`), and credential selection directly from the UI.
+Local backups can target any writable directory.
+- Each backup embeds `conversion_metadata.json` (tokens, cost, quality summary, notes) inside the archive.
+The consolidated HTML report lists recent backups and links to cloud copies when available.
+- Rollbacks continue to reference the `backups/` folder under each converted project; cloud copies are treated as off-site mirrors.

+## Automated Test Generation

+- Test files detected during planning are fed through a specialised prompt to translate XCTest ↔ NUnit (or vice versa) while preserving assertions, fixtures, and naming conventions.
+- Converted tests are written directly to the target project tree.
+Failures or provider issues automatically enqueue manual-fix tasks with contextual notes.
+- After conversion the harness executes `dotnet test` or `swift test` (tooling permitting).
+Results flow into the quality report, progress dashboard, and summary notes.
+- Any failing suites generate actionable TODO entries and appear in the HTML report’s summary + quality tabs.

+## Performance Benchmarks

+- A lightweight benchmark harness parses representative UI and data assets in both the original and converted projects.
+- Metrics capture wall-clock duration, CPU time, and memory deltas for operations such as XML layout parsing and resource loading.
+- Regression thresholds (20% by default) automatically flag slowdowns in the quality report and conversion summary.
+- Benchmark results appear in the interactive report (summary tab) with side-by-side comparisons and regression highlighting.

+## Interactive Reports & Diff Viewer

+- The **Open Conversion Report** button launches a self-contained HTML dashboard with summary metrics, quality outcomes, and a searchable diff explorer.
+- Filter files by severity, search by name, or drill into any change.
+Selecting a line requests an on-demand explanation from the same model/provider used for the conversion.
+- Reports render locally (no network dependency) and can be exported to PDF via the built-in **Export PDF** button or the browser’s print dialogue.
+- Quality issues surface in a dedicated tab with categorised severity.
+AI explanations require the session to remain active so the backend can reuse the cached provider credentials.

 ## Key APIs & Integrations